 - Struggling to manage debt when following the advice of a credit counselor.

 - Consolidating multiple debts

 You can utilize Chapter 7 bankruptcy as a “pause” button for some debts.
 After filing the petition, few creditors may temporarily stop collection actions against you or your property.
+Some students are able to live on the overages from their student loans while others will have to seek out a part-time job.
+Some even take out additional loans to cover living expenses.
+See how a car title loan could help.
 Even after filing a Chapter 7 Bankruptcy, you may lose some assets.
 However, the classification of an asset may differ from state to state.
 According to the law of that state the house, stocks, and other investments can be considered as an exempt or non-exempt asset.

 The process of filing Chapter 7 bankruptcy?

 To successfully file Chapter 7 bankruptcy you need to follow several steps.
 On average, it would take six months to complete the filing process alone.
 Here are the steps to be followed.